-Second, you can decide that you are no longer interested in NFIP flood insurance and can seek coverage elsewhere, or you can decide that you want to hold your premium and application yourself until the NFIP is reauthorized.
-If you want us to return your premium, please advise us accordingly.
-If you ask for return of your premium, we will be unable to implement coverage retroactively, and any loss suffered will not be covered if the NFIP is reauthorized.
+2. If you want us to return your premium, advise us accordingly.
+You may send your request to <company contact person> at <company address> or via e-mail to <>.
+However, if you ask for return of your premium, we will be unable to provide coverage retroactively, and any loss suffered may not be covered.
 In addition, if you decide to secure NFIP coverage in the future, we will apply the appropriate waiting period and other requirements based on the future date that we receive your application and premium/renewal premium.
+An alternative is to seek flood insurance coverage outside of the NFIP.

-We fully expect that Congress will reauthorize the NFIP and we will be able to provide you with Federal flood insurance coverage.
+The NFIP has been in hiatus previously when the authority to issue policies expired.
+In most of these cases, Congress reauthorized the Program retroactively.
 However, until Congress acts, we are unable to provide coverage, and we want to fully inform you of your options during this period.

+If you need more information, please contact your flood insurance agent.
 Thank you for your patience and understanding.